Quasi-symbolic Semantic Geometry over Transformer-based Variational AutoEncoder: Related work

 \paragraph{Language geometry.} There is a line of work that studies the geometry of word and sentence representations \cite{arora-etal-2016-latent,mimno-thompson-2017-strange,ethayarajh-2019-contextual,reif2019visualizing,li2020sentence,chang2022geometry,jiang2024uncovering}.
 E.g., $king - man + woman = queen$, which the word vectors can be manipulated with geometric algebra.
 This phenomenon indicates the linear subspaces in language representations, similar features are encoded as a close direction in latent space, which has been widely explored ranging from word \cite{mikolov2013distributed} to sentences \cite{ushio2021bert}, Transformer-based LMs \cite{merullo2023language,hernandez2023linearity}, and multi-modal models \cite{trager2023linear,huh2024platonic}.
 Under the linear subspace hypotheses, a significant work explored the interpretability \cite{li2022emergent,geva2022transformer,nanda2023emergent} and controllability \cite{trager2023linear,merullo2023language,turner2023activation} of neural networks.
 In this work, we emphasise the formal semantic geometry for bridging the distributional and formal semantics, which is currently under-explored.

 \paragraph{Language disentanglement.} Disentanglement, refers to separating features along dimensions \cite{bengio2013deep}, leading to clear geometric and linear representations.
-In the NLP domain, many studies explored the disentanglement between specific linguistic perspectives, such as sentiment-content \cite{john2019disentangled}, semantic-syntax \cite{bao2019generating}, and negation-uncertainty \cite{vasilakes-etal-2022-learning}, or syntactic-level disentanglement \cite{mercatali2021disentangling, felhi2022towards}.
-However, a fundamental issue has been overlooked: the definition of disentanglement in the image domain \cite{esser2020disentangling} cannot be directly applied to the context of computational linguistics due to the variability and complexity of language expression and high entanglement after current Transformer-based encoders.
-Therefore, we contribute to a new lens on the disentanglement (separation) of sentence features from the perspective of formal semantics.
+In the NLP domain, prior studies explored the disentanglement between specific linguistic perspectives, such as sentiment-content \cite{john2019disentangled}, semantic-syntax \cite{bao2019generating}, and negation-uncertainty \cite{vasilakes-etal-2022-learning}, or syntactic-level disentanglement \cite{mercatali2021disentangling, felhi2022towards}.
+However, those approaches focused on disentangling coarse-grained/task-specific semantic features.
+In this work, we contribute to a new lens on the disentanglement (separation) of ``general'' sentence features from the perspective of formal semantics.